sEbi3/UnitedCallouts/README.md

 --------

 ## Terms
 You can use and edit this code to your liking.
-Don't ever claim it to be your own code and provide credit if you are using this code for your project.<br>
+Don't ever claim it to be your own code and provide credit if you are using this code for your project.
-Added on 01/20/2021: You are not allowed to reupload the exact same code.
+You are not allowed to reupload the exact same code.
 This also includes translations.